mirror/dd-wrt/src/router/nginx-rtmp-module/README.md

             application big {
                 live on;

-                # On every pusblished stream run this command (ffmpeg)
+                # On every published stream run this command (ffmpeg)
                 # with substitutions: $app/${app}, $name/${name} for application & stream name.
                 #
                 # This ffmpeg call receives stream from this application &